-In Buddhist countries, abortion is not the controversial issue it has become in the West.
-There is comparatively little public debate surrounding it, and (in marked contrast to the voluminous multidisciplinary literature available in the West) little has been published on the subject from a Buddhist perspective.
-Accordingly, there are gaps in the scholarly coverage of the subject, and the researcher familiar with Western studies on abortion is likely to be disappointed with the range of material currently available.
+In Buddhist countries, abortion is not the controversial issue it is in the West.
+There is comparatively little public debate surrounding it, and, in marked contrast to the voluminous multidisciplinary literature available in the West, little has been published on the subject from a Buddhist perspective.
+Accordingly, there are gaps in the scholarly coverage, and the researcher familiar with Western studies on abortion is likely to be disappointed with the limited range of material currently available.
 The reasons for the comparatively low level of interest are not altogether clear, and the literature itself sheds little light on this question.
 One reason may be the greater reticence on the part of religious leaders in Buddhist societies to comment publicly on controversial issues.
 Buddhism is also less prescriptive in its ethico-religious rules than the Abrahamic traditions, and Buddhist monastics would rarely be called upon for advice or guidance by the laity on matters of abortion or family planning.
-Monks and nuns follow their own code of monastic law (vinaya), which enjoins celibacy and prohibits them from any involvement in the taking of life, explicitly including abortion.
+Monks and nuns follow their own code of monastic law (Vinaya), which enjoins celibacy and prohibits them from any involvement in the taking of life, explicitly including abortion.
 The first of the five precepts followed by the laity also prohibits the taking of human life, and abortion is generally regarded as falling under this prohibition and therefore is considered morally wrong.
 Nevertheless, and despite the existence of restrictive laws in many countries, large numbers of abortions—both legal and illegal—are performed each year by Buddhists throughout Asia.

 The best overview of the subject can be found in Harvey 2000.
 The reference works included here also provide a useful place to start.
-The remainder of the publications listed here discuss the topic from a variety of perspectives and include global surveys of abortion law and practice that help to place abortion practice in Buddhist countries in context.
-Hall 1970 and Simon 1998 provide global surveys of abortion law and practice, while Hughes and Keown 1995 provides an introduction to the available Buddhism-related literature.
+The remainder of the publications listed discuss the topic from a variety of perspectives and include global surveys of abortion law and practice that help to place abortion practice in Buddhist countries in context.
+Hall 1970 and Simon 1998 provide global surveys of abortion law and practice, and the WHO publication Mundigo and Indriso 1999 reviews aspects of abortion in the developing world.
+Hughes and Keown 1995 provides an introduction to the specifically Buddhism-related literature.
 Harvey 2000 offers an excellent one-chapter overview, while Keown 1999 provides a collection of more-focused articles.
 Sasson and Law 2009 examines how the fetus is depicted in Buddhism and other religions.
 McDermott 1999 and Taniguchi 1987 provide useful supplementary information on the early Buddhist position.

 Harvey, Peter.
 An Introduction to Buddhist Ethics: Foundations, Values and Issues.
 Cambridge, UK: Cambridge University Press, 2000.